 - Because this Alfredo sauce is made with cauliflower it is high in fiber and full of veggies.

-- This vegan Alfredo sauce can made with no cashews so it's nut free.
+- This vegan Alfredo sauce can made with no cashews to make it nut free.

 - It freezes really well and makes great leftovers so it's perfect for meal prep.